alsmal23/S4T1TM2/README.md

 	* (b) indicates to user that times are logged.
 ##### Extensions
 (4b).
-	1. <-System: indicates to user that times cannot be saved due to overlap.See UC-22,UC-23.
+	1. ←System: indicates to user that times cannot be saved due to overlap.See UC-22,UC-23.

 ---